Skip to content

 rustc main.rs

-main.exe # On Windows
+main.exe # Windows (cmd/powershell)

 Join the Journey Ahead!